 This guide explains the questions and process used to assess an open standard proposal before it is sent to the Open Standards Board.

-All open standards that are considered for adoption across government must be assessed by the GDS open standards team and the open standards panel before they can be formally proposed.
+All open standards that are considered for adoption across government must be assessed by the GDS open standards team and the challenge owner before they can be formally proposed.
 Read more about the open standards selection process.

 Challenge owner responsibilities